jsiek/deduce/LinkedLists.md

 proof of correctness supercedes the tests.
 However there are two good reasons to perform testing even when you are planning to do a proof of correctness.
-First, testing is faster than proof with respect to revealing bugs in your code.
-Second, creating the tests will help you formulate the statement of correctness.
+First, testing is faster than proof with respect to revealing bugs in your code and will therefore save time for the proof.
+Second, creating the tests will help you formulate the statement of the correctness theorem.

 ## Example: Intervals